This spec project is a site/app that lets you see what new buildings are going up in your neighborhood and what they will look like.

-Strategy: INSITE needed to give people access to info about what was happening in their city, a place to discuss it, and as many visual images as possible to let them see what it would look like.
+Objective: INSITE needed to give people access to info about what was happening in their city, a place to discuss it, and as many visual images as possible to let them see what it would look like.

-Creative Solution: Adding a Pokemon Go-esque augmented reality feature gave INSITE a cool factor.
+Solution: Adding a Pokemon Go-esque augmented reality feature gave INSITE a cool factor.